Training Teachers in Digital Cognitive Tools

 A training on digital tools cannot be a simple top-down presentation.
 To be effective, it must be active, contextualized, and sustained over time.
 It must be designed for teachers, taking into account their constraints and real needs on the ground.

 Mastering a new pedagogical tool is like learning to play a musical instrument.
 A single day of training, even intense, is not enough.
 It is just the beginning of the journey.
-A true training policy must extend over time and offer continuous support.
+A true training policy must span over time and offer continuous support.

 This can take several forms: